 Add $89 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Young adult / middle grade / chapter books: Faculty member Madeline Smoot, a children’s book editor who is teaching at the event, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
-No picture books, please.
+- Women’s fiction, mainstream/upmarket fiction, and suspense: Faculty member Liz Fenton and Lisa Steinke, a published author duo, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss their thoughts, and pass along written critique notes at the meeting.

 How to pay/register — Registration is now open.
-Reach out to workshop organizer Jessica Bell via email: Writingdayworkshops@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
+Reach out to workshop organizer Chuck Sambuchino via email: Writingdayworkshops@gmail.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
-Because Jessica plans different workshops, make sure you note that you’re inquiring about the San Diego workshop specifically.
+Because Chuck plans different workshops, make sure you note that you’re inquiring about the San Diego workshop specifically.

 Because of limited space at the venue of the Crowne Plaza, the workshop can only allow 175 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.